 Challenging new projects.
 Creative yet practical solutions.
 Innovative ways to protect the planet – one property at a time.
 Catch up on the latest news from Cooperstown Environmental here.

-Developers, not-for-profits, commercial property owners, and others conducting environmental remediation projects can rely on the state’s Brownfields tax credit – finally.
-The budget signed by the Governor Friday extends the credit for five years, quelling worries that the credit would expire at the end of this year.
-The program, which incentivizes commercial redevelopment in economically distressed areas (EDAs) by providing a rebate on environmental cleanups to Eligible Persons (who did not cause the contamination), has been a resounding success since it was initially passed in 1998.
-Hundreds of properties have been cleaned up to Department of Environmental Protection (DEP) standards,
+Developers, not-for-profits, commercial property owners, and others conducting environmental remediation projects in Massachusetts can again rely on the state’s Brownfields tax credit.
+On May 31, 2018, the Housing Bond Bill (H.4536) was signed into law by Massachusetts Governor Charlie Baker.
+Included in this bond bill was legislation, sponsored by Senator Michael Rodrigues, which extended the Massachusetts Brownfields Tax Credit for five additional years, quelling worries that the credit would expire at the end of 2018.
+The Brownfield Tax Credit Program incentivizes commercial redevelopment in economically distressed areas (EDAs) by effectively providing a rebate on environmental cleanup costs to “Eligible Persons”

 A long-running, high-profile lawsuit originally filed in 2014 has finally ended with the Massachusetts Supreme Judicial Court (SJC) declining to overturn an Appeals Court decision in the colleges’ favor.
 By letting the prior decision stand, the three colleges – Boston University, Wellesley College, and Northeastern University – will receive millions of dollars of state Brownfields Tax Credits.
 As Cooperstown has previously reported, the lawsuit originally was filed in 2014, after the Massachusetts Department of Revenue (DOR) denied applications filed by the colleges seeking Massachusetts Brownfields Tax Credits.
 The suit alleged that DOR changed its rules after the applications were submitted,